Chlamydia Infection: 11 Symptoms and Signs in Women

 You should not have sex at any time whilst you are taking the treatment course and for a week after.
 This is because your body may take up to 7 days after treatment to respond to the antibiotics.

-If chlamydia isn't treated, it can spread to other areas and cause serious health conditions.
-In women, it can spread to the womb, ovaries, or fallopian tubes, and cause pelvic inflammatory disease (PID).
-PID can cause difficulty in getting pregnant, long-term pelvic pain, and ectopic pregnancy, which is where a fertilised egg implants itself outside of the womb.
+If left untreated in women, chlamydia can cause serious health conditions.
+It can spread to the womb, ovaries, or fallopian tubes, and cause pelvic inflammatory disease (PID).
+PID can cause difficulty in getting pregnant, long-term pelvic pain, and ectopic pregnancies, which is where a fertilised egg implants itself outside of the womb.

-Pregnant women with untreated chlamydia are at risk of passing the infection on to their baby.
+If you are pregnant and have chlamydia you are at risk of passing the infection on to your baby.
 The baby may develop an eye or lung infection as a result.

 Whilst all of our content is written and reviewed by healthcare professionals, it is not intended to be substituted for or used as medical advice.
 If you have any questions or concerns about your health, please speak to your doctor.